librewolf-community/browser-macos/build_guide.md

 In the Homebrew section we mentioned that this script requires `mercurial` to work, as Mozilla source code is hosted in Mercurial repositories.

 Once the script starts it will require to hit enter to use the default clone location, then after waiting for a while, further interactions will be required.
 In particular:
-- We will be required to select a Firefox version that we want to build: enter `2` to select Firefox for Desktop, as it is the option which includes all required dependencies (except for `yasm` that we already installed manually), including `rust` and `cbindgen`.
+- We will be required to select a Firefox version that we want to build: enter `2` to select Firefox for Desktop, as it is the option which includes all required dependencies (except for `yasm` that we already installed manually), including `rust` and `cbindgen` (M1 users already installed these dependencies manually in the prerequisites).
 This is **important**, as it might cause your build process to fail if you do not pick the right option.
 - We will be notified that the script wants to create a directory for the build tools: enter `y` to let the script create the default directory.
 - We will be asked to run a configuration wizard for Mercurial: enter `n`.
 - We will be asked to enable the build telemetry system: enter `n`.
-- We will be asled whether we want to submit commits to Mozilla: enter `n`.
+- We will be asked whether we want to submit commits to Mozilla: enter `n`.

 When the full process finishes we should see a success message with the suggestion to close the terminal.
 Do it, then open it again and to verify that the script worked enter `ls -la`: both `.mozbuild` and `mozilla-unified` directories should be in the home folder.
 We can now enter `rm -rf bootstrap.py mozilla-unified` as those directories are related to building Firefox and we do not need them to build LibreWolf.